r-iki/keyboard/README.md

    1. Select "Language" and ensure "English (United States)" is listed or add it if it is missing.
    2. Select "Input method" followed by "Manage input methods".
-   3. Select the box labeled "Lushootseed".
+   3. Select the box labeled " aksara sunda (ᮃ) ".

 ## How To Use

 A new icon should appear in the status bar of Chrome OS indicating which keyboard layout is active.
-The default for "US Keyboard" will display as "US".
+The default for "SU Keyboard" will display as "SU".
 Type `Shift+Ctrl+Space` to cycle through the available language and layout options.
 The Lushootseed layout should be shown as "EN" though other layouts also using the English layout will look that way as well.